Belencostanza/DeepWiener/README.md

 # DeepWiener
 Neural network to simulate the Wiener Filter (WF) for Cosmic Microwave Background (CMB) polarization maps with inhomogeneous noise applied.
-In addition, the power spectrum estimation algorithm is included
+In addition, the power spectrum estimation algorithm is included.

+See the results in the article: https://arxiv.org/abs/2412.10580

 # Description of the codes: